Introduction

 For this demonstration, we will use a WHERE Clause with the Oracle Spatial Object reader to select a neighborhood of interest from the Parks dataset and improve performance by constraining the number of parks being read from the database.

-From the Readers menu, select Add Reader.
+Click on the Add Reader icon.
 Select ‘Oracle Spatial Object’ as the format.
-For the dataset, select ‘add database connection’, and Connect to your Oracle database instance.
-Refer to the Viewing and Inspecting Oracle Data article if you need additional details for connecting to Oracle.
+Select ‘add database connection’ for the dataset and connect to your Oracle database instance.
+If you need additional details for connecting to Oracle, refer to the Viewing and Inspecting Oracle Data article.

 2. Set the WHERE Clause